akuzko/react-form-base/README.md

 ## Features Overview

-- Controlled Form, i.e. it works with input values passed in props as JS object.
+- Controlled Form, i.e. it accepts input values as a JSON object.
 - Simple API that handles deeply nested values and collections.
-- Flexible and conventient validation that allows to validate inputs as user types.
+- Flexible and convenient validation that allows to validate inputs as user types.
 - Allows to easily turn any existing component into a Form Input component.

 ## Installation